open-logic/open-logic/Readme.md

 Browse the [**Entity List**](./doc/EntityList.md) to see what is available.

-An [Introduction Video](https://www.youtube.com/watch?v=hh3bS1SiIQs&t=6s) to open logic can be found on youtube.
+An [Introduction Video](https://www.youtube.com/watch?v=hh3bS1SiIQs&t=6s) to open logic can be found on the [Open Logic YouTube channel](https://www.youtube.com/@OpenLogicFPGA).
 If you are new to Open Logic, this is a good starting point.

 Maintainer: [obruendl](oliver.bruendler@gmx.ch)